chenbin234/EDA491_Network-security/Exam_preparation/10 Kerberos.md

 When a user initially authenticates with the kerberos server, the server generates a TGT (Ticket Granting Ticket) for the user, the TGT is a long-lived ticket that is used to obtain SGT (Service Granting Ticket) without re-authenticating for a certain period of time.

 The TGT contains the user’s indetity,  timestamp, and is encrypted with the user’s long-term key and password, It is encrypted by the server and cannot be decrypted by anyone else.

+#### 6. The real Kerberos protocol adds time stamps to the messages.
+There are at least two reasons for this.
+Please explain!

+1. **Ensure the freshness of authentication message:** By introducing a timestamp, the receiver can verify that the message is recent and not a replay of an old message

+2. **protection against replay attacks:** By comparing the timestamp with the receiver system’s internal clock and determine whether the message is expired or not.

+#### 7. Kerberos can create session crypto keys to two parties who want to communicate.
+Why is it better to have the Kerberos server to do this than having the parties do it themselves?

+- The Kerberos  server can create symmetric session keys which is easy to do (just random numbers) which can be sent securely since it shares a secret with both the client and the application server.
+- If the two parties do exchange session keys themself, they need to do Diffie-Hellman calculations to agree on a key.